Contents

 Log in using the admin username and password configured previously:

-Click "Settings" in the red box above:
+Click on "Settings" in the red box above:

 There are two solutions to solve the above problems:

-1. Directly modify the "HTTPS" option of chevereto to "Forced"
+1. Directly change Chevereto's "HTTPS" option to "Forced".”

 2. Configure on the reverse proxy